web-arena-x/webarena/environment_docker/README.md

 Now, inside the config file `webarena/openstreetmap-website/config/settings.yml`, update the value of `nominatim_url` from `"http://metis.lti.cs.cmu.edu:"` to `"http://<your-geocoding-server-domain>"`

-> ![NOTE]
+> [!NOTE]
 > By default, `nominatim_url` is set to `"http://metis.lti.cs.cmu.edu:"`.
-However, the [official openstreetmap-website default config file](https://github.com/openstreetmap/openstreetmap-website/blob/edda4af515cfb0bd4de1ed0650b47e124bfad6ed/config/settings.yml#L111) is set to `"https://nominatim.openstreetmap.org/"`.
+However, the [official openstreetmap-website default config file](https://github.com/openstreetmap/openstreetmap-website/blob/edda4af515cfb0bd4de1ed0650b47e124bfad6ed/config/settings.yml#L125) is set to `"https://nominatim.openstreetmap.org/"`.
 You can use that as a way to test in case you run into issues during the setup.

+##### Selecting different routing ports

-Note: The ports 5000, 5001, 5002 are chosen respectively for car, bike and foot inside `webarena/openstreetmap-website/app/assets/javascripts/index/directions/fossgis_osrm.js`
+The ports 5000, 5001, 5002 are chosen respectively for car, bike and foot inside `webarena/openstreetmap-website/app/assets/javascripts/index/directions/fossgis_osrm.js`

 The mapping looks like this: